Piano Concerto No. 13 (Mozart)

 The average duration of performance of Concerte für das Pianoforte (vol. 2, no.13), is 23 minutes.

-Instrumentation: solo – piano (or harpsichord); orchestra: 2 oboes, 2 bassoons + 2 horns, 2 trumpets + timpani + strings.
+Instrumentation: solo – piano (or harpsichord); orchestra: 2 oboes, 2 bassoons + 2 French horns, 2 trumpets + timpani + strings.

-[Note: As per Mozart's own instructions, this concerto can also be performed with an orchestral scoring of strings alone without wind.]
+Mozart wrote this and the piano concertos nos.
+11, K. 413, and 12, K. 414, for his subscription concerts, "either with a large orchestra with wind instruments or merely a quattro" [with string quartet].

 Assessment and reception

 This concerto has long had an ambiguous reputation.
 The first movement starts with a quiet theme, similar to that of the later C major Concerto No. 21, but introduced fugato.
 The orchestral introduction builds to an impressive tutti, but many writers, including Hutchings and Girdlestone, have considered that after the entry of the keyboard this early promise is somewhat dissipated.
 The keyboard part itself consists of passages that do not integrate well with the fugato treatment of the ritornellic material, and, as Hutchings comments, the result is that the "whole is less than the sum of the parts".